 5 things you should know about Factor

 1. Eliminate intermediaries - Forget Google and Facebook

 Google and Facebook login relies on centralized or federated identity models to provide authentication across multiple systems.
 The sharing of data across multiple parties blurs security boundaries and potentially creates privacy concerns.
 Factor eliminates third-party identity providers, by using blockchain proofs as a trust root.

 2. Too much information

 If you use Facebook login, you're not only using Facebook to authenticate, you're giving all that user data back to Facebook – and Facebook's partners.
 With recent data scandals, privacy is a growing concern.

 One way to improve privacy is to use data minimization.
 Data minimization refers to the practice of limiting the collection of personal information to that which is directly relevant and necessary to accomplish a specified purpose.

-Dragon Factor enables identity providers to issue “factors” or identity-claims to the users.
+Factor enables identity providers to issue “factors” or identity-claims to the users.
 These factors are a cryptographically verifiable credential that proves an individual has a drivers licenses, background check, or is of a certain age.
-With Dragon Factor users control and own their data, sharing only the information necessary, and no more.
+With Factor users control and own their data, sharing only the information necessary, and no more.

 3. Addressing GDPR compliance

 It’s important to understand when deploying blockchain it can create unique GDPR challenges.
 It is sometimes misunderstood that “Blockchain's immutability is in conflict with the GDPR's right to be forgotten policy.”
 In fact, decentralized identity can be used to eliminate large stores of personal data.
 When personal data needs to be stored in can be linked on-chain but stored off-chain.
 Dragonchain can be used to automate the tracking and management of consent, including SAR and requests to be forgotten.